DominicZahn/Project_Neo/h1_2/README.md

 You can put all your projects and ROS2 packages inside the [src](/ws/src/) directory.

 To build everything, the alias `build` can be used inside the container to move to the parent workspace folder (`ws`) and then execute `colcon build --symlink-install`.
 With this setup, the problem of creating random colcon artifacts is a thing of the past.

+# Issues
+- [ ] gpu passthrough not working in gazebo